 A colposcopy is a simple examination of the cervix using a colposcope (a type of magnifying glass).
 It lets the doctor or specialist nurse look more closely at the changes on your cervix to decide if you need treatment.
 The examination is similar to the screening test, so some women may find it a bit uncomfortable.

-Colposcopy may be done safely during pregnancy, although treatment may be delayed until after your baby has been delivered.
-Colposcopy will not affect your ability to get pregnant in the future.
+Colposcopy can be done safely during pregnancy and will not affect delivery of your baby, or your ability to get pregnant in the future.